Microscopic Legendre Transform, Canonical Ensemble and Jaynes' Maximum Entropy Principle: Alternate derivations of canonical distribution

 \section{Alternate derivations of canonical distribution}

 Finally, we highlight that the canonical distribution may also be inferred from the condition of a reversible process between the system and the reservoir.
-As we know, a quasi-static, infinitesimal process at equilibrium must be a reversible process.
+Unlike the standard treatment \cite{Callenbook,Pathria} based on Boltzmann entropy, we make use of Shannon entropy to arrive at the desired variational condition.
+As discussed above, a quasi-static, infinitesimal process at equilibrium is a reversible process.
 Suppose that we keep the energy eigenvalues fixed so that no work is performed.
 Then, from the first law, $\;\dbar Q = dU = \sum_{i=1}^{W} \varepsilon_i dp_i$.
-Since this heat is supplied by the heat reservoir, so the change in its entropy is $dS_{\rm R} = - \beta^* \;\dbar Q$.
+Since this heat is exchanged with the heat reservoir, so the change in the entropy of the latter is $dS_{\rm R} = - \beta^* \;\dbar Q$.
 On the other hand, from Eq. (\ref{tils}), the change in the entropy of the system is given by the exact differential: $ d \tilde{\mathcal{S}} = - \sum_{i=1}^{W} (1 + \ln p_i + \alpha)dp_i$.
 So, the condition for a reversible process, $d \tilde{\mathcal{S}} + d S_{\rm R} = 0$, yields \be - \sum_{i=1}^{W} (1 + \ln p_i + \alpha)dp_i - \beta^* \sum_{i=1}^{W} \varepsilon_i dp_i = 0, \ee which may be expressed in the form

+Note that $\beta^*$ is already specified as the reservoir temperature.
 Now, as the variations $dp_i$ are independent, the above condition implies that the coefficient of each $dp_i$ vanishes, thus yielding the condition equivalent to Eq. (\ref{eqmco}), and so the canonical distribution.
 Note that there is a subtle difference of viewpoint in the reversibility condition used in Eq. (\ref{dsreva}).
-There, we knew the equilibrium distribution (denoted by $^*$), but here, we are deriving the same {\it from} the reversibility condition.
+There, we knew the equilibrium distribution (denoted by $p^*$), but here, we are deriving the same {\it from} the reversibility condition.